The Oblong Box (short story): Publication history

 Poe originally offered "The Oblong Box" to Nathaniel Parker Willis for the New Mirror, but Willis suggested it was better suited for the Opal, a gift book edited by Sarah Josepha Hale.
 It was first published on August 28, 1844, in the Dollar Newspaper in Philadelphia.
 It was also published in the September 1844 issue of Godey's Magazine and Lady's Book, also edited by Hale.
 The story was also reprinted in The Broadway Journal, in the Saturday, December 13, 1845, edition.

 Analysis

 Poe biographer James Hutchisson equates "The Oblong Box" with Poe's series of "tales of ratiocination" or detective fiction stories, a series which includes "The Murders in the Rue Morgue".
 Scott Peeples compares "The Oblong Box" to this genre as well but notes that it is not strictly a detective story because it did not emphasize the character of the detective and his method.
 He also notes that the protagonist is "bumbling" because he allows his personal opinions to taint the physical evidence, leading him to incorrect conclusions.
 In On Poe, scholar J. Gerald Kennedy saw the story as a satire.
 He wrote, "Though not a major work in the Poe canon, 'The Oblong Box' delivers, through the narrator's grotesque misinterpretations, a clever satiric version of the detective hero."

 Adaptations

+An American International Pictures film directed by Gordon Hessler starring Vincent Price and Christopher Lee entitled The Oblong Box was released in 1969.
+It is a loose adaptation of Poe's story.